Better Late Than Never

 Putting it All Together – Positioning in 2021

-We continue to favor overweight positions to investment-grade corporate bonds across BMT’s Fixed Income Strategies given the benign economic backdrop, higher-yielding opportunities, and potential for credit spreads to grind tighter.
-For those BMT strategies that permit non-investment grade issuers, we believe the current credit environment is also constructive for high yield corporate bonds and bank loans, both sectors we favor as well (Chart 24).
+We continue to favor overweight positions to investment-grade corporate bonds across Bryn Mawr Trust’s Fixed Income Strategies given the benign economic backdrop, higher-yielding opportunities, and potential for credit spreads to grind tighter.
+For those Bryn Mawr Trust strategies that permit non-investment grade issuers, we believe the current credit environment is also constructive for high yield corporate bonds and bank loans, both sectors we favor as well (Chart 24).
 In addition, emerging market debt looks appealing for its diversification and high real yields relative to other fixed-income sectors.

 Chart 24: Excess Liquidity = Search for Yield